 Gold leaf is obtained by beating gold into paper-thin sheets.
 In the Joseon era, there were separate artisans who specialized in producing gold leaf itself (geumbakjang) and in imprinting patterns with gold leaf (dodaikjang or bugeumjang).
 With the start of mechanical gold leaf production in the early modern period, however, the process of goldbeating became obsolete.
 Over time, people came to identify gold leaf with golden patterns, and the term geumbakjang now refers to artisans who decorate fabric with gold leaf designs.

 The process of gold leaf imprinting may sound rather simple: A woodblock engraved with a pattern is coated with glue, the pattern is stamped onto fabric, and gold leaf is pressed onto the pattern.
-Notwithstanding the succinct deion, each step requires the utmost concentration and patience.
+Notwithstanding the succinct description, each step requires the utmost concentration and patience.
 First, the wood for the woodblocks must be dried for over five years to prevent warping.
 Kim uses sand pear wood (Pyrus pyrifolia), which is hard but easy to carve.
 The boards are soaked for two minutes in boiling water with added soybean oil, and then dried in a shady, airy place.
 The procedure is repeated multiple times to fashion pattern blocks that are resistant to warping.
 When sufficiently dry, the boards are planed and sanded smooth.

 The next step is the engraving.
 Patterns are drawn onto the board and then carved in relief.
 It is important to emboss the design in a way that the edges are slanted, so that any glue spilling into the grooves can be easily removed.
 Gold leaf is attached using fish glue, made by boiling dried croaker bladders in water for many hours.
 A natural glue with superior adhesive strength, fish glue was not only used to make clothing and handicrafts in the court but also to cook gourmet dishes.
 When the glue is brushed onto the engraved surface of a woodblock, the most important point is to maintain the right consistency.
 If it is too thick, the gold leaf will crinkle, and if too light, it will come loose, rendering the pattern incomplete.